rikkooo/deep-research-mcp-server/docs/WORKFLOW_MASTER.md

 - <current-chat-id>  <!-- append new IDs if the convo reopens later -->

 ## State
-CurrentStage: Validator
+CurrentStage: Engineer
-RequirementPointer: 2 #Current active requirement ID (integer).
+RequirementPointer: 3 #Current active requirement ID (integer).
 This points to the Nth requirement in PROJECT_REQUIREMENTS.md or a specific req-ID.

 StageStatus (checklist):
 - [x] Engineer